dangwn/code-samples/python/fastapi-rabbitmq-rpc/README.md

 if config.CONSUMER_MANUAL_CONSUMER == False:
     Consumer polls queue for new messages and consumes immediately
 ```
 A boilerplate consume callback is supplied which simply prints the message.
 Both the producer and consumer keep their connections with RabbitMQ open, until app shutdown.
+Messages in this example are sent via the default exchange.

 To run RabbitMQ locally with docker, follow these instructions:
 ```